-Running multiple instances of osmo-ggsn is possible if all GGSN instances are binding to different local IP addresse and all other interfaces (VTY, OML) are separated using the appropriate configuration options.
+Running multiple instances of osmo-sip-connector on the same computer is possible if all interfaces (VTY, CTRL) are separated using the appropriate configuration options.
 The IP based interfaces are binding to local host by default.
-In order to separate the processes, the user has to bind those services to specific but different IP addresses.
+In order to separate the processes, the user has to bind those services to specific but different IP addresses and/or ports.

-The VTY and the control interface can be bound to IP addresses from the loopback address range.
+The VTY and the Control interface can be bound to IP addresses from the loopback address range, for example: